Igorolivei/RockPaperScissors/README.md

 # RockPaperScissors

+## Demo
+You can play a live demo on https://playrps.herokuapp.com

 ## How to run
 To play Rock, Paper, Scissors, you just need to open the index.html file on your preferred browser and enjoy it